theairdemon/musicGenerator/Version 4 (dev)/Genres/README.md

 ### Cyberpunk - Melody
 We want pretty solid chord melodies here; nothing too off the beaten path.
 Maybe a small chance of inverted repetition, but mostly just focusing on pulling notes around to the relative chords.

+### Cyberpunk - Instrumentation

+---

 ## Fantasy
 Powerful strings, deep horns, beautiful flutes; this *fantasy* genre evokes images of riding across vast plains, setting sail into a glorious sunset, or otherwise beginning to weave a tale of magic and wonder.
 We want notes to flow naturally from one another, like a stream in an elven forest.

 ### Fantasy - Rhythm
+The fantasy rhythm is similar to cyberpunk in how it can be a bit slower than others, but we still want the ability for openness and flowing sounds like in anime.
+Fantasy will differ more from anime in its ambience and instrumentation (covered below).
+We certainly want rhythms to be repeated sometimes.

+## Fantasy - Melody
+Definitely high chances of repeated melodies here!
+Tying back into the rhythm, we want to only have half-measures that are repeated, so we can be more "perfect" than with other genres.
+More so than in any other genre, fantasy should try and build out leitmotifs in the song.

+### Fantasy - Instrumentation
+Horns, woodwinds, bells, strings, violin, flute; these are work excellent for fantasy music!
+Possibly even include drums for the arps too, something to think about.

+---

 ## Lofi
 This should be much, *much* slower than other genres.
 Spacing and slow notes are the name of the game here; conbine with pianos, guitars, and synth pads for optimal impact.
 Add in a vinyl record overlay, and this is a golden song.

 ### Lofi - Rhythm
+Unlike the others so far, lofi is a great genre for having exact repetition.
+I think there should be some solid full measures-worth of repetition for sure, and high chances of repetition elsewhere.

+### Lofi - Melody

+### Lofi - Instrumentation